LuisdelaVega/MatchUp/README.md

 another in their favourite video games.
 Events may be hosted by Organizations.
 For now on, we'll call them Hosted Events when they are hosted by an Organization and Regular Events when not.
 Hosted Events have extra features like multiple Tournaments, featuring of Sponsors, etc.

-## All Events [/matchup/events{?type,filter,value,state,hosted}]
+## All Events [/matchup/events{?type,filter,value,state,magnitude,online,hosted}]
 Act on all Events in the system.
-Events can be serched and filtered by various fields.

 ### Get All Events [GET]
+The list of Events can be filtered by one or more parameters.
 + Parameters
     + type (optional, string) ...
 The type of Event.

         Events can be created/organized by a single customer or can be hosted by an organization.
 Organizations represent any group of people or “real world organizations” that would like to host Events.
         If an Event isn't hosted by an Organization it is denominated as a Regular Event.
         + Values
             + `regular`
             + `hosted`

     + filter (optional, string) ...
 Filter Events by the games that are played or by a genre of games.

         Events are composed of Tournaments where players compete in a specific Game.
 These Games are of specific Genres.
 After setting the value for the filter, you should specify the value of the filter (see below).
         + Values
             + `game`
             + `genre`

     + value (optional, string, `DOTA 2`) ...
 The value for the filter.

         Look for Events with Tournamnets that feature a specific game or games from a specific genre.
 If the filter is set (i.e., game) and the value is not specified the result will be an empty array.

     + state (optional, string) ...
 Filter Events by their current state.

         Indicate if the list of Events will show only ongoing Events, upcoming Events, or past Events.
         + Values
             + `live`
             + `past`
             + `upcoming`

+    + magnitude (optional, string) ...
+Filter Events by their magnitude.

+        + Values
+            + `local`
+            + `regional`
+            + `national`

+    + online (optional, boolean) ...
+Filter Events by how they are to be carried out.

+        Indicate if the list of Events will show only Events that are carried out online.
+        + Values
+            + `true`
+            + `false`

 + Request

     + Headers

-            Authorization: Bearer eyJ0eXAiOiJKV1QiLCJhbGciOiJIUzI1NiJ9.eyJ1c2VybmFtZSI6InRlc3QwMSIsImlhdCI6MTQyODA4OTI2OH0.5_ljyhOW2FgLhZ4x_y5XHOwJYSTYEql9dDrKugfsD-c
+            Authorization: Bearer eyJ0eXAiOiJKV1QiLCJhbGciOiJIUzI1NiJ9.eyJ1c2VybmFtZSI6Im9sbGlkYWIiLCJpYXQiOjE0Mjg0NTY3NTF9.tvWGCFgqc7l199fWpEdq6mecsyoajU1wC-HEAB37PNY

 + Response 200 (application/json; charset=utf-8)